We are all involved in the enigma of company culture.

 Ultimately, we must hold ourselves accountable for the commitment we are determined to make.
 In order to do so, let’s continuously check in with ourselves about the actions we are taking to improve our company culture.

 For example, we can make note of one goal per week, to begin, an action item we are determined to complete.
-This may be reaching out to a colleague for coffee/a virtual coffee chat if you tend not to work on projects together.
+This may be reaching out to a colleague for coffee or a virtual coffee chat if you tend not to work on projects together.
 Perhaps this action could be congratulating a peer on their effort at work or a recent accomplishment.
 Peer-to-peer recognition is of the utmost importance when evolving positive company culture.

 Wherever your notes are kept, jot down these goals that are specific to your idea of positive company culture (and align well with the company values) and, check off how many you can complete each month.
 We will hold ourselves accountable for the seemingly minuscule difference we can make to an overall positive culture and realize the larger impact it has on the day-to-day standard of our work environment.

-I have about 30 sticky notes in my office reminding me of action-items and culture initiatives, and that works for me.
+I have about 30 sticky notes in my office reminding me of action items and culture initiatives, and that works for me.
 For others though, that may be a nuisance.
-The research I conduct in order to identify what action-items best resemble a strong correlation to implementing a positive company culture, often end up influencing my own behavior as well.
+The research I conduct in order to identify what action items best resemble a strong correlation to implementing a positive company culture often ends up influencing my own behavior as well.
 If anything, this article is a reminder to myself of the benefit of being conscious about company culture, because I ultimately want myself and my colleagues to enjoy their time at work.